YahooArchive/cnet/README.md

    subdirectory of the output directory.
 Only the `libcnet.so` files should be architecture dependent.
 You can consume the Java via a compiled jar, a source jar, or the raw source files themselves (under `java/*`).
-The Chromium raw source files get added to the Cnet repo under `android/java/src/org/chromium/*` so that you can compile the Java files on your own from the Cnet repo.
 You may need the symbols for the dynamic link library: they are in the output directory as `lib/libcnet.so`.